 What are the prizes and how many will be awarded?

-Please see the Prizes section for full details.
+Please see the Prizes page for full details.

 Do all participants of the Siemens We Can Change the World Challenge receive anything or just winning teams?

 Every team that participates receives an online certificate.

 How do I access my profile or application?

 Sign-in to access your profile and application.
 Note that a Team Advisor/Mentor must first register and create your team.
 Then all team members have access to work on the application.